Randy Arozarena Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Blue Jays pitching staff ranks 14th in MLB.
+- The pitching staff for the Blue Jays has a collective nine K/9, which ranks 13th in MLB.

-- The Blue Jays have a 4.70 team ERA that ranks 18th across all MLB pitching staffs.
+- The Blue Jays' 4.57 team ERA ranks 15th among all league pitching staffs.

-- Blue Jays pitchers combine to rank 25th in baseball in home runs surrendered (20 total, 1.5 per game).
+- The Blue Jays surrender the fifth-most home runs in baseball (22 total, 1.6 per game).

-- Berrios (0-2) gets the start for the Blue Jays, his third of the season.
+- The Blue Jays will send Kikuchi (1-0) out to make his third start of the season.

-- The right-hander last pitched on Sunday against the Los Angeles Angels, when he threw four innings, allowing four earned runs while giving up six hits.
+- In his last appearance on Sunday, the lefty tossed 4 1/3 innings against the Los Angeles Angels, allowing six earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.